 Minster Lovell village is the home of Minster Lovell Hall and Dovecote, which sits on the banks of the River Windrush.
 This 15th-century Oxfordshire manor house was built by William, Baron of Lovell and Holand – one of England’s richest men at the time.
 The house was eventually abandoned and now only the substantial ruins remain, giving lots of wonderful photographic opportunities against their beautiful rural backdrop.

 A Cotswold village of outstanding beauty is Bibury, with its gorgeous stone buildings that run along the banks of the River Coln.
-Here you can see the iconic Arlington Row – a series of buildings that was originally built as a monastic wool store but was later converted into cottages.
+Here you can see the iconic Arlington Row – a series of buildings that were originally built as a monastic wool store but were later converted into cottages.
 Now owned by the National Trust, Arlington Row is considered to be so quintessentially English that its image appears on the inside cover of UK passports.

 Another village well worth visiting is Buford, with its 3 arched medieval bridges across the River Windrush.
 Famous for its High Street which runs down toward the river, Buford is popular for antique shopping and boasts lots of good restaurants, pubs, and tea rooms.
 It’s also home to a hotel in which King Charles dined with his mistress, Nell Gwynne.

 Whilst there are many contenders for the title, most people will agree that Bourton-on-the-Water is the prettiest village in England.
 Also known as the ‘Venice of the Cotswolds’, this ‘must-see’ village is named for the many beautiful bridges that cross its river at the center.
 Located in a small valley, Bourton-on-the-Water has many charming tea rooms and restaurants, plus a range of eclectic shops including pottery and the Cotswold Perfumery.
 Don’t miss the popular model village, which is a 1/9th scale replica of the entire center of the village.